makersacademy/news-summary-challenge/README2.md

     - Steps 1 - 3 I feel are necessary for my learning and step 4 is something I will implement if I have both the time and the necessary understanding.

+- Successfully learnt how to properly hide an API key and to properly use .gitignore!